qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/checkgeometry.rst

 .. figure:: img/check_geometry_dangleendlines.png
    :align: center

-   Errors for dangle-end lines are reported on line features, where each feature is a single LineString, and entire features with dangling ends are highlighted in red for clarity.
+   Errors for dangle-end lines are reported on line features, and entire features with dangling ends are highlighted in red for clarity.

 Parameters
 ..........